On Brevity

 Brevity isn’t just about cutting things short for the sake of it.

-It shows that you have already done the heavy lifting of sorting through the chaos in your own head before forcing the world to react to it.
+True brevity is about impact and unassailable clarity.
+Using the correct words at the correct time respects the gravity of human interaction.
+It shows that you have already done the heavy lifting of sorting through the chaos in your own head.

 Final Thoughts

 The next time you are about to speak on a sensitive topic, send a heated message, or post your thoughts online, take ten seconds to read through it.
+Look for the fluff.
+Use fewer words, but make sure the ones you choose leave no room for misinterpretation.